makerdao/auction-keeper/README.md

 [![codecov](https://codecov.io/gh/makerdao/auction-keeper/branch/master/graph/badge.svg)](https://codecov.io/gh/makerdao/auction-keeper)

 The _DAI Stablecoin System_ incentivizes external agents, called _keepers_,
 to automate certain operations around the Ethereum blockchain.
+Check out the
+<a href="https://youtu.be/wevzK3ADEjo?t=733">July 23rd, 2019 community meeting</a> for some more information about the
+auctions and the purpose of this component.

 `auction-keeper` can participate in `flip` (collateral sale), `flap` (MKR buy-and-burn) and `flop` (MKR minting) auctions.
 Its unique feature is the ability to plug in external _bidding models_, which tell the keeper when and how high to bid.
 This keeper can be safely left running in background.
-The moment it notices a new auction it will spawn a new instance of a _bidding model_ for it and then act according to its instructions. _Bidding models_ will be automatically terminated by the keeper the moment the auction expires.
+The moment it notices or starts a new auction it will spawn a new instance of a _bidding model_ for it and then act according to its instructions. _Bidding models_ will be automatically terminated by the keeper the moment the auction expires.
 The keeper also automatically `deal`s expired auctions if it's us who won them.

-Bear in mind that this keeper is still **early work in progress**.
-Many of the things described here may still change.
+Bear in mind that this keeper is still a **work in progress**.
+Status as of 2019.07.24:
+ * Supports DSS 0.2.8
+ * Unit testing nearing completion
+ * Testchain integration testing not started
+ * Kovan integration testing not started

 <https://chat.makerdao.com/channel/keeper>

 ## Overall architecture

-`auction-keeper` is responsible for directly interacting with `Flipper`, `Flapper` and `Flopper` auction contracts deployed to the Ethereum blockchain.
-It it responsible for querying and monitoring the current auction state, and also for sending all Ethereum transactions.
-At the same time all all decision making is delegated to _bidding models_.
+`auction-keeper` directly interacts with `Flipper`, `Flapper` and `Flopper` auction contracts deployed to the Ethereum blockchain.
+Decisions which involve pricing are delegated to _bidding models_.

 _Bidding models_ are simple processes, external to the main `auction-keeper` process.
 As they do not have to know anything about blockchain and smart contracts, they can be implemented in basically any programming language.
 The only thing they need to do is to read and write JSON documents they exchange with `auction-keeper`.
+The simplest example of a bidding model is a shell script which echoes a fixed price.

 ### Monitoring ongoing auctions and discovering new ones